RVHUSA/semester-project2/README.md

 - Create, update, and delete listings
 - Place bids on other users' listings
 - View bid history on listings
+- View other profiles (on single listings seller link)
 - View:
   - Listings they created
   - Listings they have bid on
+  - Listings they have won

 ### Visitors (Unregistered Users)
 - Browse listings